 How we are resourced

-The group receives a small amount of project funding from Sheffield City Council which provides for the CAG facilitator, the annual community conference and admin expenses.
+The group received a small amount of project funding from Tudor Trust which has provided money to pay for the CAG facilitator and project and admin expenses from June 2017 – 2019.